-Hunt for threats with in Azure Sentinel Preview
+Hunt for threats with Azure Sentinel

 If you're an investigator who wants to be proactive about looking for security threats, Azure Sentinel powerful hunting search and query tools to hunt for security threats across your organization’s data sources.
 But your systems and security appliances generate mountains of data that can be difficult to parse and filter into meaningful events.
 To help security analysts look proactively for new anomalies that weren't detected by your security apps, Azure Sentinel' built-in hunting queries guide you into asking the right questions to find issues in the data you already have on your network.

 For example, one built-in query provides data about the most uncommon processes running on your infrastructure - you wouldn't want an alert about each time they are run, they could be entirely innocent, but you might want to take a look at the query on occasion to see if there's anything unusual.

 With Azure Sentinel hunting, you can take advantage of the following capabilities:

 Built-in queries: To get you started, a starting page provides preloaded query examples designed to get you started and get you familiar with the tables and the query language.
 These built-in hunting queries are developed by Microsoft security researchers on a continuous basis, adding new queries, and fine-tuning existing queries to provide you with an entry point to look for new detections and figure out where to start hunting for the beginnings of new attacks.

 Powerful query language with IntelliSense: Built on top of a query language that gives you the flexibility you need to take hunting to the next level.

 Create your own bookmarks: During the hunting process, you may come across matches or findings, dashboards, or activities that look unusual or suspicious.
 In order to mark those items so you can come back to them in the future, use the bookmark functionality.
 Bookmarks let you save items for later, to be used to create an incident for investigation.
 For more information about bookmarks, see Use bookmarks in hunting.